ringcentral/ringcentral-chatbot-python/README.md

 ### Create Your Bot App

 You will need to create your Bot App in RingCentral.
 Clicking the link, "Create Bot App" below will do this for you.
-When you click it, you will to enter in the callback URL for the bot.
+Remember to select `messagging bot` bot and for `All RingCentral customers`, When you click it, you will to enter in the `OAuth Redirect URI ` for the bot.
 This will be the ngrok URL above, plus `/bot-oauth`.
 For example:

     https://xxxxxx.ngrok.io/bot-oauth